ARC-KIST/MuJoCo-franka-panda/README.md

 __Essential 2.__ Install Dependencies
 > RBDL, GLFW etc. should be installed!
 - [RBDL](https://github.com/rbdl/rbdl.git): C++ library that contains some essential and efficient rigid body dynamics algorithms.
+  > For this project, we use version 3.2.0!

 - [GLFW](https://www.glfw.org/): GLFW (Graphics Library Framework) is a lightweight utility library for use with OpenGL.
   ```shell
   $ sudo apt-get install libglfw3-dev libglfw3